Murder of Liam Ashley: Background

+Arrest and custody

-On 30 June 2006, Ashley was arrested and charged by the North Shore District Court the next day with wilfull trespass, daylight burglary of property valued below $500 and possession of a knife in a public place.
-He was bailed on 3 July and reappeared in court on 26 July with additional charges of unlawful presence in enclosed yard or area, failure to comply with driving prohibition without a licence, failure to answer police bail and a second charge of wilful trespass.
-Ashley was again bailed the same day and on 18 August, three more charges were added, unlawful operation of a motor vehicle, possession of a pipe (for marijuana consumption) and a second charge of burglary.
-The motor theft charge was a result of Liam's parents pressing criminal charges against their son for using his mother's car without permission.
+On 30 June 2006, Ashley was arrested and charged in the North Shore District Court the next day with trespass, burglary, and possession of a knife in a public place.
+He was bailed on 3 July and reappeared in court on 26 July with additional charges of unlawful presence in enclosed yard or area, failure to comply with driving prohibition without a licence, failure to answer police bail and a second charge of trespass.
+Ashley was again bailed the same day.
+On 18 August, three more charges were added, including unlawful operation of a motor vehicle, possession of a pipe (for marijuana consumption) and a second charge of burglary.
+The motor theft charge was a result of Liam taking his mother's car without permission.

-Ashley's parents denied bail so that their son would be sent to prison.
-They wished to correct the boy's behaviour, and prevent additional "minor misdemeanours" and his parents believed that the prison system would be the safest place for him.
+Ashley was held on pre-trial remand in the youth wing of Auckland Central Remand Prison until his court appearance on 24 August.
+Despite Department of Corrections regulations designed to keep prisoners under the age of 18 separate from older prisoners "where practicable", he was not separated from adult offenders on three different occasions, once on 21 August and twice on 24 August.
+Later investigations concluded this was due to a series of errors in inputting and communicating information and from established procedures that "placed insufficient emphasis on the separation of youth and adult prisoners".

-On 20 August, Ashley was assessed through the Prison Youth Vulnerability Scale (PYVS) as a "high" vulnerability risk of 25, having scored 17 out of 24 points in "vulnerability to victimisation", but he was not separated from adult offenders on three different occasions, once on 21 August and twice on 24 August due to "breakdown [of protocol]."
+On 20 August, Ashley was assessed through the Prison Youth Vulnerability Scale (PYVS) as a "high" vulnerability risk of 25, having scored 17 out of 24 points in "vulnerability to victimisation".